Suncor Energy Whale Trades Spotted - Benzinga

-A whale with a lot of money to spend has taken a noticeably bearish stance on Suncor Energy.
+Someone with a lot of money to spend has taken a bullish stance on Suncor Energy SU.

-Looking at options history for Suncor Energy SU we detected 13 strange trades.

-If we consider the specifics of each trade, it is accurate to state that 7% of the investors opened trades with bullish expectations and 92% with bearish.

 What's The Price Target?